ccxtechnologies/zeek-postgresql/README.md

 - *conninfo*: connection string using parameter key words as defined in https://www.postgresql.org/docs/9.3/static/libpq-connect.html.
-Can be used to pass usernames, passwords, etc. hostname, port, and dbname are ignored if conninfo is specified.
+Can be used to pass usernames, passwords, etc.

   Example: host=127.0.0.1 user=johanna

-- *continue_on_errors*: ignore insert errors and do not kill the database connection.
+- *schema*: name of the scehma to insert data into

+- *columns*: structure of the table

+- *values*: values to write to each column, $1 indicates that the json data from Zeek is written

+- *indexes*: columns that values are written into